Thelymitra cyanapicata: Taxonomy and naming

 Thelymitra cyanapicata was first formally described in 2004 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Kuitpo.
 The specific epithet (cyanapicata) is said to be derived from the Latin cyan meaning "blue" and apica meaning "apex", referring to the colour of the anther lobe - a distinctive feature of this species.
 In classical Latin, cyaneus means "dark-blue", and is derived from Ancient Greek kyaneos (κυάνεος).
 The ancient Greek word kyanos (κύανος) can also mean "dark-blue".
 In classical Latin, apica means "a sheep without wool on the belly", while apex is the same as the English word "apex".

 Distribution and habitat

-The dark-tipped sun orchid grows in Leptospermum thickets in woodland on the Fleurieu Peninsula.
+Dark-tipped sun orchid grows in Leptospermum thickets in woodland on the Fleurieu Peninsula.

 Conservation

 Thelymitra cyanapicata is only known from a single population in an area of about 1 km2 and is classified as "critically endangered" the under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
 The main threats to the species are forestry practices, grazing by rabbits and hares and by weed invasion.